-Peter Lando was the Featured Guest in Podcast Episode #10 for “the protectors of cool stuff” on Confidentiality Agreements and the Commoditization of Nondisclosure Agreements
+Peter Lando was the Featured Guest in Podcast Episode #12 for “the protectors of cool stuff” — Part 2 of the Discussion on Confidentiality Agreements and the Commoditization of Nondisclosure Agreements

 Lando & Anastasi’s Keith F. Noe and Alex E. Breger presented a Webinar on “Hands on with the Hague International Design System: Everything You Need to Know About International Design” on December 6, 2017

 Lando & Anastasi, LLP hosted the BPLA In-House Practice Committee presentation on Inspiring and Incentivizing employees to participate in the IP/Patenting process, or “What’s your cookie recipe?” on December 1, 2017

 Lando & Anastasi’s Cybersecurity and Data Privacy Group presented “Cybersecurity and Data Privacy: Compliance with State, Federal and International Regulations” on October 19, 2017 from 7:30 – 10:00 am at the Embassy Suites Hotel in Waltham, MA